rdeneau/formation-fsharp/en/fsharp-training-10-types-addendum.md

 # Flexible type - Other uses (1)

-Facilitate the use of the function without the need for an *upcast*.
+Facilitates using the function without the need for an *upcast*.

 ```fsharp
 let join separator (generate: unit -> seq<_>) =